hannes/MonetDBLite/README.md

 ### 6. While starting a JDBC connection, I am getting the SQLException: "Unable to connect (localhost:50000): Connection refused"!

 The new MonetDB JDBC driver creates a MAPI connection by default, as the most common use case of it.
-To start an embedded connection you **MUST** provide the property `embedded` as `true`, otherwise it will start a MAPI connection!
+To start an embedded connection you **MUST** provide JDBC URL specifying the embedded connection and the directory.
 Check the example above how it can be done.

-### 7. Is there a way to know if a JDBC connection is MAPI or embedded after it has started?
+### 7. Is there a way to know if a JDBC connection is MAPI or Embedded after it has started?

 Yes there is!
 In JDBC specification you can call the [`String getClientInfo(String name)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getClientInfo-java.lang.String-)